Holiday Rentals: COVID-19

 3. Check with your Government

 Some Governments are creating support packages for businesses affected by COVID-19.
 Speak with your Business Support area of your Government.
-If you are in the UK, also check our guide to UK Government Support for small businesses.
+If you are in the UK, also check our guide to UK Government Support for small businesses and list of resources for UK businesses.

 1. Manage cancellation requests